Master of Public Administration Interchange

 December 7th: Queen’s University

-March 6th: China Scholarship Council
+March 6th: China Scholarship Council and the CLIC online registration.

 Discipline: Management Science